xmas-ar/xNMS/docs/source/base/installation.md

 The `setup/properties.json` file includes:

-1. Allowing for additional custom properties to be defined in eNMS for devices and links.
-In this way, eNMS device inventory can be extended to include additional columns/fields.
+1. Allowing for additional custom properties to be defined in xNMS for devices and links.
+In this way, xNMS device inventory can be extended to include additional columns/fields.
 2. Allowing for additional custom parameters to be added to services and workflows.